Active Learning Instructional Strategy: Think-Pair-Share

 Plan for Implementation

 • Start small, begin early, and choose low-risk activities.
-Think-Pair-Share is an excellent active learning strategy to implement in courses as it takes very little prep time, is easy for students to understand (‘low-risk’), and does not require a large amount of classroom time to implement.
+Think-Pair-Share is an excellent active learning strategy to implement in courses as it takes very little prep time, is relatively simple and easy to understand (‘low-risk’), and does not require a large amount of classroom time to implement.
+Students may initially be apprehensive to work in groups, especially if they do not know other students in the class, so consider playing an active role in the first few activities, introducing students, and speaking with students as they work together.

 • Identify topics/class sessions that would benefit from Think-Pair-Share.
 This may include class sessions that have a lot of time spent lecturing or topics that students consistently find challenging.